Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 - Have correct primary and foreign for our sql tables.

 This comprehensive dataset provides the foundation for our project, enabling the analysis across multiple features including financial performance, market sentiment, and stock price movement.

+### Missing Data

+While Alpha Vantage has much of the data we need, some data we were unable to find on the internet, partially due to companies not having those related records available.
+With news data, some companies were not tracked with the systems we used, and there is no data for them.
+While we could not solve the missing data, we added error messages to make sure the user is well aware of when data is unavailable for analysis.

 <!-- Page Break in PDF -->
 <div style="page-break-before: always;"></div>